RachelAlcraft/TrivialDivergence/README.md

 It has a particular advantage in being able to identify associations in sinusoidal data.

 ### Install
-It is installed on Test PyPi and can installed with
+It is installed on PyPi and can installed with

-pip install -i https://test.pypi.org/simple/ nDimAssociations-pkg-RachelAlcraft
+pip install ra-trivial